Systems Security Foundations for Agentic Computing: Attacks on Agentic Systems: Case Studies

-\textbf{Cursor AgentFlayer.} A malicious Jira ticket was used to trick the AI-powered code editor, Cursor, into exfiltrating sensitive information~\cite{Simakov2025Jira}.
-The attack worked by creating a Jira ticket with a prompt that, while seemingly harmless, caused Cursor to leak repository secrets or even personal files, like AWS credentials, from the user's local system.
-The author showed how simple changes in wording bypassed the AI's built-in security measures.
-This exploit required, as a prerequisite, that a developer disabled the human-in-the-loop validation for the Jira MCP server or entirely enabled Cursor's Auto Run mode (a form of YOLO mode for agents where confirmation prompts are minimized, often used in order to give the agents more freedom without annoying the developer).
+\paragraph{Cursor AgentFlayer.} A malicious Jira ticket was used to trick the AI-powered code editor, Cursor, into exfiltrating sensitive information~\cite{Simakov2025Jira}.
+The attack created a Jira ticket with a prompt that, while seemingly harmless, caused Cursor to leak repository secrets or even personal files, like Amazon Web Services (AWS) credentials, from the user's local system.
+The author shows how simple changes in wording bypassed the AI's built-in security measures.
+This exploit required, as a prerequisite, that a developer disabled the human-in-the-loop validation for the Jira MCP server or entirely enabled Cursor's Auto Run mode (a form of YOLO mode for agents where confirmation prompts are minimized, often used in order to give the agents more freedom without involving the developer).